 We have explored the trading of information between data intermediaries with market power and multiple consumers with correlated preferences.
 The data externality that we have uncovered strongly suggests that levels of compensation close to zero can induce an individual consumer in a large market to relinquish precise information about her preferences.
 This finding holds even if the consumer's data are later sold to a firm that seeks to extract their surplus.
 Thus, giving consumers control rights over their data (a pillar of privacy regulation such as the EU General Data Protection Regulation or the California Privacy Rights Act) is insufficient to bring about the efficient use of information.

-Of course, there are dimensions along which precise information generates surplus: for instance, ratings provide information to consumers about producers, and back-end tools render it possible to limit duplication and waste in advertising messages.
-There are, however, also other welfare-reducing effects, such as spillovers of consumer data to B2B markets.
-For example, if Amazon, Facebook, and Google use the information revealed by consumers to extract more surplus from advertisers, then consumers will pay a higher retail price, depending on the pass-through rate of the cost of advertising.
-In other words, the data externality that we identify is pervasive, often extending from individual consumers to other economic agents whose decisions are informed by consumer data.\footnote{ This result echoes the claim in \cite{zubo19} that \textquotedblleft privacy is a public issue.\textquotedblright}

-More constructively, our results regarding the aggregation of consumer information further suggest that privacy regulations must move away from concerns over personalized prices at the individual level.
+Our results regarding the aggregation of consumer information further suggest that privacy regulations must move away from concerns over personalized prices at the individual level.